A Titanium White Christmas

 - Ask your guests to bring two dozen favorite, homemade Christmas cookies.

 - For your contribution, give each guest a few plain sugar cookies along with a palate of colored frostings and a brush or “painting” knife to decorate the cookies.

 - Provide a few more treats and hot cider or coffee to enjoy while “painting” away.

 - Pack up a variety of cookies and place in a Bob Ross favor box to take home.

 Keeping Kids on the Nice List

 Waiting for the fun stuff is so difficult for kids.
-That’s why we offer holiday printables (free with purchase) that will work in nicely with your party.
+That’s why we offer holiday printables (free with purchase, only available during season) that will work in nicely with your party.
 Kids can go “Dashing through the Fro” of Bob Ross’ hair, look for nature words in a “Happy Little Word Search” and more.